BOD and Staff

 Meg Ball, Young Adult Advocate (Central Oregon)

-After working in research at Oregon Social Learning Center and studying psychology, Meg began working with Caldera six years ago as a Youth Advocate at camp.
-Meg exhibited extreme skill, compassion, and patience in that role, which made her perfectly suited for the Elementary School Mentor at Peninsula K-8, where she is working with 3rd – 5th graders alongside teaching artist, Julie Keefe, funded through the Oregon Community Foundation’s Studios to School Initiative.
-She strives to inspire the lives of our youth as much as they inspire hers.
+After working in research at Oregon Social Learning Center and studying psychology, Meg began working with Caldera seven years ago as a Youth Advocate at camp.
+Meg exhibited extreme skill, compassion, and patience in her advocate role, which made her perfectly suited for the Elementary School Mentor at Peninsula K-8, where she is worked with 3rd–5th graders alongside teaching artist, Julie Keefe, funded through the Oregon Community Foundation’s Studios to School Initiative.
+Transitioning into the Young Adult Advocate role, Meg has now had the opportunity to work with our youth through all stages (3rd graders to young adults) of our youth programming.
+Meg understands that success looks differently to different people and loves supporting our youth into young adulthood with this in mind.

 Aasha Benton, Middle School Mentor (Portland)